HariSekhon/Nagios-Plugins/README.md

 [Continuous Integration](https://travis-ci.org/HariSekhon/pytools) is run on this repo with tests for success and failure scenarios:
 - unit tests for the custom supporting [python library](https://github.com/harisekhon/pylib)
 - integration tests of the top level programs using the libraries for things like option parsing
-- [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using local test data and [Dockerized containers](https://hub.docker.com/u/harisekhon/)
+- [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using local test data and [Docker containers](https://hub.docker.com/u/harisekhon/)

 To trigger all tests run: